Cross-Border Marketing · 12 min evaluate

 Who this describes.

-The US commercial layer, the US KOL set, and the US payer and procurement cycles are running on a different filter.
+The US website, offer, proof, and follow-up, the US KOL set, and the US payer and procurement cycles are running on a different filter.
 That filter does not refuse the science or discount the IP.
-It reorders priorities and demands evidence the home-market frame was not built to produce.
+It reorders priorities and demands evidence the home-market story was not built to produce.
 The Singapore medtech or biotech firm that treats the US entry as an extension of the home-market story encounters the filter without preparation and loses momentum it should not lose.

 What US procurement, payers, and KOLs actually filter on.

 The US medtech and biotech commercial environment is stratified.
-Three different audiences evaluate the firm, often in sequence, and the failure to satisfy any one of them stalls the entry.
+Three different audiences evaluate GMA, often in sequence, and the failure to satisfy any one of them stalls the entry.
 Each audience runs a specific filter.

 US payers.
 US private payers, Medicare Advantage plans, and CMS itself filter on US reimbursement pathway positioning.
 For medtech firms, this means CPT and HCPCS coding strategy, CMS coverage determination analysis, private payer coverage assessment, and often a health-economics dossier calibrated to US reimbursement logic.
-For biotech firms, this means ICER analysis readiness, payer advisory board input, US-benchmarked cost-effectiveness modelling, and pathway positioning against US formulary logic.
-The firm arriving with a HSA-adjacent or APAC-reimbursement story reads as unready.
+For biotech firms, this means ICER analysis strength, payer specialist board input, US-benchmarked cost-effectiveness modelling, and pathway positioning against US formulary logic.
+GMA arriving with a HSA-adjacent or APAC-reimbursement story lands as unfit.
 US payers do not extend benefit of the doubt across oceans; they require the US position stated clearly.

 US commercial buyers.
 US hospital systems, US physician groups, US specialty practices, and US distribution and sponsor counterparties filter on US peer-set comparables.
 "How does this compare to [named US competitor]?" is the first question, and the answer is expected in US-category terms: named US competitors, US hospital reference accounts, US procurement-category positioning, US-relevant outcomes data, and US case volumes.
 A firm describing itself against Singaporean and APAC competitors is placing itself outside the comparison set the US buyer operates inside.
 The evaluation does not continue past that point in a meaningful way.